dotnet/samples/core/hosting/HostWithMscoree/README.md

 .NET Core Hosting Sample
 ==================================

 This sample demonstrates a very simple .NET Core host using the `ICLRRuntimeHost2` interface in mscoree.h.
 It is part of the [.NET Core hosting tutorial](https://docs.microsoft.com/dotnet/core/tutorials/netcore-hosting).
 Please see that topic for a more detailed explanation of this sample.
+There are also alternative hosting APIs (in [CoreClrHost.h](https://github.com/dotnet/coreclr/blob/master/src/coreclr/hosts/inc/coreclrhost.h)) that may be easier to use demonstrated in the [HostWithCoreClrHost folder](../HostWithCoreClrHost) of this repository.

 About .NET Core Hosts
 ---------------------

 .NET Core applications are always run by a host.
 In most cases, the default dotnet.exe host is used.

 It is possible to create your own host, though, to enable starting and running .NET Core code from a native application, or to enable a high degree of control over how the runtime operates.
+More complex, real-world hosts can be found in the [dotnet/coreclr](https://github.com/dotnet/coreclr/tree/master/src/coreclr/hosts) repository.

 This sample only builds for Windows currently, but the same approach can be used to host .NET Core on Linux or Mac.
-There are also [alternative hosting APIs](https://github.com/dotnet/coreclr/blob/master/src/coreclr/hosts/inc/coreclrhost.h) that may be easier to use demonstrated in the [HostWithCoreClrHost folder](../HostWithCoreClrHost) of this repository.
-This sample shows how to use the `ICLRRuntimeHost2` interface.

-More complex, real-world hosts can be found in the [dotnet/coreclr](https://github.com/dotnet/coreclr/tree/master/src/coreclr/hosts) repository.

 Build and Run
 -------------